duffian/Attack_Defense_NetworkAnalysis_SOC/README.md

     - Malicious activity
 ___

-In this activity SIEM engineers conduct offensive security, defensive security, and network analysis ativities to provide the SOC team with a comprehensive security report.
+In this activity SIEM engineers conduct offensive security, defensive security, and network analysis acivities to provide the SOC team with a comprehensive security report.
 This combined effort is designed to support SOC infrastructure and defensive cybersecurity posture.

 ## Network Topology